surveyjs/survey-library/docs/design-survey-conditional-logic.md

 Returns the minimum of numbers taken from a specified data field.
 This data field is searched in an array that contains a user response to a [Multi-Select Matrix](https://surveyjs.io/form-library/examples/multi-select-matrix-question/), [Dynamic Matrix](https://surveyjs.io/form-library/examples/dynamic-matrix-add-new-rows/), or [Dynamic Panel](/form-library/examples/duplicate-group-of-fields-in-form/) question.
 The optional `filter` parameter defines a rule according to which values are included in the calculation.

-The following code finds a minimum value within a `"quantity"` matrix column but searches for it only in the rows with a `"categoryId"` column equaling 1 and includes only positive values:
+The following code finds a minimum value within a `"quantity"` matrix column but searches for it only in the rows where a `"categoryId"` column equals 1 and the values are positive:

 *Example*: `"expression": "minInArray({matrixdynamic}, 'quantity', {quantity} > 0 and {categoryId} = 1)"`